What Is Cash Value Life Insurance?

 How Does Cash Value Life Insurance Work?

-The policy owner can access policy cash value through loan or withdrawal.
-With some life insurance policies, you can use the accumulated cash value to help pay for premiums.
-So one downside of taking a policy loan is that the cash value is no longer available to help pay for premiums.
-Before taking out cash value, confirm that you can keep up with your premiums to avoid a lapse in the policy.
+With some policies, accumulated cash value can also be used to help pay premiums.
+If you take a loan, that cash value is no longer available for premium payments.
+Before accessing cash value, confirm you can continue paying premiums to avoid a policy lapse.

 Types of Life Insurance Policies With Cash Value

-Only permanent life insurance policies build cash value.
+Only permanent life insurance policies build potential cash value.
 These policies can last your entire life as long as you keep up with the premiums.
 There are several types of permanent life insurance policies with a cash value component:

 Whole Life Insurance Policy